The Health Department website will soon have a new look and be easier to navigate.

 We focus on evidence-based dental health strategies like fluoride varnish, community water fluoridation and dental sealants.
 Our mission is to reduce dental disease and promote dental health for all Vermonters.

-The Vermont Oral Health Advisory Panel (VOHAP) is a group of people who are interested in promoting oral health equity in Vermont.
+The Vermont Oral Health Advisory Panel (VOHAP) is a group of people who are interested in promoting oral health equity.
 The Vermont Department of Health’s Office of Oral Health coordinates the group, which includes representatives of statewide institutions, including dental professional organizations, dental career training programs, insurance companies, Agency of Human Services partners and Federally Qualified Health Centers, as well as individual members.
-We may come from different perspectives but we all share a passion for promoting oral health.
+We may come from different perspectives but we share a passion for promoting oral health.

 The group meets quarterly for two hours to learn about topics related to dental public health; the first hour is usually a presentation by a guest speaker or panel of speakers followed by Q and A, and time for updates and networking among VOHAP members.
 Previous topics include: school-based dental health, teledentistry and the Virtual Dental Home model, minimally invasive dental care, and health equity in dentistry.
 We do not have a recurring meeting time; meetings are scheduled based on speaker availability.